 Cybersecurity Maturity Model Certification (CMMC) Domains Explained

 The Department of Defense (DoD)’s Cybersecurity Maturity Model Certification (CMMC) is the newest iteration of the DoD’s effort to protect controlled unclassified information (CUI), the defense industrial base (DIB), and the DoD’s supply chain.
 Building on the NIST SP 800-171 control set, the CMMC cybersecurity approach is a tiered scoring system ranging from basic cyber hygiene to dynamic and adaptive cybersecurity programs.
 The CMMC framework comprises 17 domains, with each tier layering in more practices and processes for each domain.
-This infographic will take a high-level CMMC overview of the domains, define what CMMC certification takes, and show what to expect when working to meet your CMMC requirements.
+This infographic will provide a high-level CMMC overview of the domains, define what CMMC certification entails, and show what to expect when working to meet your CMMC requirements.

 Read more about DOD cybersecurity requirements here.